Real-Space Inversion and Super-Resolution of Ultrafast Scattering: Results

-In Fig \ref{fig:chd} we apply the NSK inversion approach to an experimental ultrafast electron scattering signal of photoinduced ring-opening of 1,3-cyclohexadiene (CHD), taken from \cite{wolf2019photochemical}.
-This well studied polyatomic molecule, has 14 atoms and a total of 91 atom pairs in three groups (C-C, C-H, H-H).
-We used the effective form factor approximation to invert the experimental signal at 0.55 ps delay, as the structural opening of the ring takes place and 1,3,5-hexatriene (HT) is formed.
-Our results are in excellent agreement with the ab initio multiple spawning (AIMS) simulations, done at the $\alpha$-CASSCF(6,4)/6–31G$^*$ level of theory, without further processing the trajectories in the same way as the experimental inversion done in \cite{wolf2019photochemical}.
-We resolve ${<}0.3\angstrom$ features, including details of several individual pair distances that were not resolved before.
-We observe the depletion of the initial steady-state C-C distances at 1.4, 2.5, 2.85 $\angstrom$, and C-H distance at 2.1 $\angstrom$ as new distances ${>}3\angstrom$ form due to the ring opening.
-We obtain a $0.1 \angstrom$ shift vs the simulated C-H separation that forms at $3.6 \angstrom$, and a reduced negative peak at $3.3 \angstrom$, that can constrain the temporal HT isomers (cZc, cZt, tZt) contribution discussed in \cite{wolf2019photochemical}.
+In Fig \ref{fig:chd}, we applied the NSK inversion approach using the $\ell_1$ regularization to data collected by an ultrafast electron scattering experiment that captured the photoinduced ring-opening of 1,3-cyclohexadiene (CHD) \cite{wolf2019photochemical}.
+This well-studied polyatomic molecule has 14 atoms and a total of 91 atom pairs in three groups (C-C, C-H, H-H).
+We used the effective form factor approximation to invert the experimental signal at 0.55 ps delay, as the structural opening of the ring takes place and 1,3,5-hexatriene (HT) isomers are formed.
+We analyzed the scattering signal with the same binning as in the inversion of \cite{wolf2019photochemical}, $\Delta q{=}0.0974 \angstrom^{\text{-}1}$, q-range truncation $1.3{<}q{<}10.2 \angstrom^{\text{-}1}$, and used NSK spatial resolution of $\Delta R{\simeq}0.1 \angstrom$, which corresponds to a super-resolution factor $M/N{\simeq}3.1$.
+We estimated -16 db SNR per pixel of the measured difference data by comparing the theoretical simulated scattering and measured signals, and inferred a minimum separation distance of $\delta R {\simeq} 0.15 \angstrom$ by performing a noise analysis procedure similar to the one discussed in the previous section using the q-range reported in the experiment.
+The minimal separation distance was then used to blur the $\ell_1$ regularization solution seen in Fig \ref{fig:chd}a.

-In summary, we introduce a model-free approach to recover real-space information from ultrafast diffuse scattering signals.
-Leveraging the measurement limitations with a consistent analysis scheme we form a dictionary of scattering kernels and use it to deconvolve the real space distorted signals.
-We introduce an effective form factor approximation for polyatomic systems and validate the approach using simulated and experimental scattering data.
-We demonstrate super-resolution of simultaneous motions de-novo, and discuss the resolution limit as function of fidelity.
-Future extensions to this approach can be done using different regularization schemes, off-the-grid type methods \cite{catala2019low}, and inclusion of additional aspects of the scattering process, such as resonant scattering,inelastic and coherent scattering cross terms \cite{Dixit_Vendrell_Santra_2012,popova2015imaging,popova2018theory,simmermacher2019electronic,simmermacher2019theory,hermann2020probing}.
-This approach may help bridging the established pair-distribution function analysis that requires much higher $q$ ranges ($ {>}30 \angstrom^{-1}$) with time-resolved high-energy $15{-}25 keV$ diffuse scattering ($q {\sim} 10 \angstrom^{-1}$) experiments that are becoming operational in XFELs.